GeorgeBatch/histFM-clustering-benchmark/README.md

 # Choosing a Promising Histopathology Foundation Model by Clustering Augmented Patches

-Feature extration and clustering evaluation code in this repository is based on my code from [LC25000-clean](https://github.com/GeorgeBatch/LC25000-clean)
+Feature extration and clustering evaluation code in this repository is based on my code from [LC25000-clean](https://github.com/GeorgeBatch/LC25000-clean) repository.

-Patch extraction code uses TIAToolbox: https://github.com/TissueImageAnalytics/tiatoolbox

 ## Environment Setup